NigoroJr/incog-neet/README.md

 4. Select "Load unpacked extension"
 5. Select the directory that you cloned
 6. You need to check "Allow in incognito" in order for this extension to work
+7. Uncheck "Developer Mode"

 ## Limitations
 * The context menu (a.k.a. right click menu) does not update real-time.
     - This is due to the specifications of the API for Chrome extensions.
-Most of the time, the title for the first tab in a window is used in the context menu, but it may not always be correct.
+Most of the time, the title of the first tab in the window is used for the context menu, but it may not always be correct.
 * You can _see_ the Google suggestions, but not _select_ them.